-Do we really have to cup and develop a profile for every 10 pound batch of beans we buy to get a good roast?
+Do amateurs really have to cup and develop a profile for every 10 pound batch of beans we buy to get a good roast?

-Most of us amateur roasters buy beans at different times and different varietals from different farms.
-Some of the inconsistencies we face buying beans, even from the same farm, is that farm region has different environmental seasonal changes each year, different aged plants, usually a mix of varietals, varying processing environments, crops at different altitudes and harvested over different times during their harvest season.
+Most of us amateur roasters buy beans at different times and different varietals from different farms and suppliers.
+Some of the inconsistencies we face buying beans, even from the same farm, is that the farm region has different environmental seasonal changes each year, different aged plants, usually a mix of varietals, varying processing environments during the harvest, crops at different altitudes and harvested over different times during their harvest season.
 All these varying from one batch and shipment to the next.

-Then our roasters have consistency issues like thermocouples and placement, bean temp, environment temp, air flow, drum speed, roasting temperature, size of roast and roast times.
-All this besides the different types of roasters and roasting techniques.
+Then our roasters have consistency issues like thermocouples and placement, variations during the roast of bean temp, environment temp, air-flow, drum speed, roasting temperature, size of roast and roast times.
+All this besides the different types of roasters and consistency in roasting techniques.
 I assume that these all vary somewhat in the way and timing you roast from batch to batch.

-I've come to the conclusion that no batch of beans is the same, no roaster the same, no grinder grinds the same, no water the same, following the roasting profile is not exactly the same every time, no consistency in brewing, grinding and extraction consistency differs, and taste buds are not the same every day.
-Then we do our cupping tests differently than we or others brew.
+I've come to the conclusion that no batch of beans are the same, following the roasting profile is not exactly the same every time, no roaster the same, no grinder grinds the same, no water the same, no consistency in brewing, grinding and extraction consistency differs, and taste buds are not the same every day.
+Then we do our cupping tests differently than how others might grind and brew.

-After considering all these inconsistencies, I'm of the opinion the art and science of roasting has too many variables from one batch to the next to deal with a different profile each time based on our cupping results.
+After considering all these inconsistencies with beans, roasting and brewing, I'm of the opinion the art and science of roasting have too many variables from one batch to the next for us amateurs to deal with a different profile each time we roast based on cupping results.

 That's the fun of being an amateur roaster!
-Trying different beans, methods, and profiles for your roaster to get the best roast possible.
-The most important and best profile is the profile that will produce a coffee that "tastes good" to you and your friends.
+Trying different beans, roasting profiles, and brewing methods to get coffee that "tastes exceptional" to you and your friends.

 Take my spin for what it's worth as I'm only a novice roaster and still have a lot to learn!
 I would appreciate your comments positive or negative.